TV Globo: 21st century era

-On March 23, the broadcaster stopped recording soap operas and series until April 19, due to the worsening of the COVID-19 pandemic.

-On April 1, Globo sold its record label Som Livre to Sony Music for an undisclosed amount.
+On 1 April, Globo sold its record label Som Livre to Sony Music for an undisclosed amount.
 On the 15th, the network started to make available its soundtracks of soap operas and series, in addition to podcasts and songs used in the musical realities in the Deezer application, also creating an exclusive package in Globoplay for subscribers with a free year on the premium account.

-On April 28, Grupo Globo replaced the chairmanship of the Board of Directors, which had been occupied by Roberto Irineu Marinho since August 2003, when his father and founder of the conglomerate, Roberto Marinho, died.
+On 28 April, Grupo Globo replaced the chairmanship of the Board of Directors, which had been occupied by Roberto Irineu Marinho since August 2003, when his father and founder of the conglomerate Roberto Marinho died.
 With the unanimous approval of the Board, his brother João Roberto Marinho assumed the presidency, and Roberto Irineu became vice-president of the group, along with the younger brother of the three, José Roberto Marinho.

-On May 27, the rights to all matches in the 2022 World Cup qualifiers were acquired.
-Until then, the channel held the rights only to matches played by the Brazilian and Argentine teams as principals.
-The acquisition of the games came to be seen as a counterattack, as the broadcaster lost the bids for the broadcasting rights of the UEFA Champions league (season 2021/22 to 2023/24) and the 2021 Copa América to SBT.
+On 27 May, the station acquired the broadcasting rights to all matches in the 2022 FIFA World Cup qualifiers.
+Until then, the channel held the rights only to matches played by the Brazil and Argentina national teams' home games.
+The acquisition of the games came to be seen as a counterattack, as the broadcaster lost the broadcasting rights of the UEFA Champions League, as well as losing the Copa Libertadores and the 2021 Copa América to SBT.

 Globo's general audience in June was the worst for that month in the network's entire history.
 With 11.3 points, it was the third consecutive month with decreasing audiences.

-On August 6, the network announced the hiring of Marcos Mion to command Caldeirão as of September 4, while Luciano Huck will assume Domingão com Huck, on Sunday, replacing Domingão do Faustão, in the time previously taken by Dança dos Famosos.

-On September 28 it was announced the end of Malhação, after 27 seasons.
-The last unreleased season to air was (Toda Forma de Amar/Every way of loving), which had an early finale due to measures to contain the COVID-19 pandemic.
-Since then, only reruns such as (Viva a Diferença/live the difference) and (Sonhos/Dreams) have been shown, leading to the cancellation of productions for the seasons (Transformação/Transformation) and (Eu Quero é Ser Feliz/I want to be happy).
+On 28 September, it was announced the end of Malhação, after 27 seasons.
+The last season to air was "Toda Forma de Amar" (Every way of loving), which had an early finale due to measures to contain the COVID-19 pandemic.
+Since then, only reruns such as (Viva a Diferença/live the difference) and (Sonhos/Dreams) have been shown, leading to the cancellation of productions for the seasons "Transformação" (Transformation) and "Eu Quero é Ser Feliz" (I want to be happy).
 The station's planning is for a new schedule to replace the teen soap opera time.

-On October 25, Globo and CONMEBOL reached an agreement and opted to terminate the arbitration in Switzerland, due to the termination of the contract in August 2020 for the broadcasting rights of the Copa Libertadores between 2019 and 2022. broadcaster may return to participate in negotiations regarding the broadcasting rights of the event between the years 2023 and 2026.
+On 25 October 2021, Globo and CONMEBOL reached an agreement and opted to terminate the arbitration in Switzerland, due to the termination of the contract in August 2020 for the broadcasting rights of the Copa Libertadores between 2019 and 2022.
+The network then won back the broadcasting rights of the Copa Libertadores from 2023 to 2026.